denys-zdor83/sneakers-shop/README.md

 ## Installation

 To set up the Sneaker Shop locally, follow these steps:
+Verysion of Node.js used in the project - v18.16.0

 1. Clone the repository to your local machine.
 2. Install the necessary npm dependencies by running: